-This content that’s about your organisation done in an interesting editorial style.
+This is content that’s about your organisation, done in an interesting editorial style.
 Most companies love telling the world how great they are but it can be boring.
 The secret is to show, not tell.
 Tell stories, take people behind the velvet rope of your business and bring it to live using signature or strategic micro-content.

 Promotional content is your out-and-out promotional messaging.
 It’s okay to be blatantly promotional, but if that’s all you do, people will tune out.
 Try and limit promotional content to 10-20 per cent of your total content output.